- January 1, 2021

 Gains in relation to the work: Many times ministries initially experience a setback and even devastating loss immediately following the death of a martyr.
 Besides life being taken, property often is destroyed, followers scattered and the work left in disarray.
 However, once the impact of the death is felt around the broader Christian community, it is not long before greater gains are realized.
 In most instances more funds are given, more initiatives started and more volunteers come forward as the impact of the martyr’s death makes its mark.
 Following the Boxer Rebellion in 1900 (when two Moody graduates died), the number of Protestants in China more than doubled over the following six years.
 Powerful soul-cleansing revivals surged across North China, and wave after wave of new missionaries along with millions of dollars for evangelization and education were sent from the West.9 Over and over this same kind of response has been repeated where martyrs’ blood has been spilt.

 Gains in relation to God: God always gains when His followers lay down their lives for Him!
 Satan attempts to make God look bad, weak and defeated by those deaths.
 But God has His way of showing otherwise.
 God gains by showing the world the cost of the cross – demonstrating anew through His martyrs the suffering of Christ himself.
 He gains when Christians so moved by the martyr’s example rededicate themselves to Him and to His Cause.
 He gains when ministries expand, bringing forth crops of new believers.
 But more preciously, He gains when His beloved martyr is welcomed into His presence to enjoy Him forever.
-“Precious in the sight of God is the death of his saint” (Psalm 116:15) is especially true when God welcomes home one whose life was taken because of His Cause.
+“Precious in the sight of God is the death of his saint” (Psalm 116:15) is especially true when God welcomes home one whose life was taken because of His Cause. - Much pain is experienced in martyrdom.
+We tend to romanticize the experience of martyrdom, believing that there is nothing but triumphant victory derived from the experience.
+The reality of the matter is that there is a flip side to be soberly considered as well: pain and hurt.

 Pain in relation to the martyr.
 To loose one’s life prematurely by human hostile action is in every instance a physically painful experience.
 Moody martyrs were beheaded, stabbed, choked, shot, speared, and stoned.
 There are times when martyr deaths are so glamorized that the gruesomeness is too often minimized.
 We need to be reminded that these people suffered pain as they spilled their blood.
 Some, as they went through a prolonged death experience, were traumatized through the course of it.
 Betty Stam, waiting her turn as she witnessed the beheading of her husband, appears to be a prime example.
 Others were taken quite suddenly, with but an instant of suffering.
 All experienced painful deaths.

 Pain in relation to loved ones left behind.
 Wives, husbands, children and extended family members forever feel the pain of loosing their martyred loved one.
 Some do recover from the ordeal and use it as a means of grace and growth.
 Others do not and for a lifetime bear the hurt, scars, heartache and consequences of having their beloved taken.
 It was discovered in interviews with surviving spouses of recent Moody martyrs that their children have not fared well since the death of their parent.
-Disillusionment, deep spiritual struggles, broken marriages and heartache plague many surviving family members, especially children.
+Disillusionment, deep spiritual struggles, broken marriages and heartache plague many surviving family members, especially children. - A special “grace” seems to be extended to martyrs.
+For those martyrs who have time to contemplate what is happening and see their death coming, God seems to grant a special “grace” to endure the impending ordeal.
+In many cases God grants a surreal, tranquil spirit, a serenity of heart and mind that transcends understanding.
+That spirit of peace leads to a genuine surrender that is derived from an overarching perspective on eternal life.
+An unshakable faith in something better in store for them helped many martyrs to calmly bear their ordeal.

 The great evangelist D.L.
 Moody was once asked if he had grace to die as a martyr.
 “No,” he replied, “I have not.
 But if God wanted me to be one, He would give me a martyr’s grace.”10 Several of the Moody martyrs exhibited that kind of grace.
 In the instance of the John and Betty Stam (in China), although there is no written record, by their example of humble surrender as they knelt to take the executioner’s sword exhibiting a martyr’s grace.
 Another martyr, Mary Baker in the Congo, while held captive by the Simba rebels awaiting her death could say, “…with me it was settled long ago, ‘by life or by death’ and there it rests!”
-As Esther Nordlund in central China stood next to the bodies of her two slain colleagues, she could calmly say to her executors, “Yes, you may kill me too.”
+As Esther Nordlund in central China stood next to the bodies of her two slain colleagues, she could calmly say to her executors, “Yes, you may kill me too.” - In martyrdom “justice” is never served.
+Reflecting on the twenty-one Moody martyrs, in every instance not one perpetrator of the crime was ever brought to “justice.”
+Actually none were ever apprehended and therefore were neither jailed, tried, convicted, nor punished for their deed.
+Perhaps this is what qualifies their deaths as martyrdom – that the sacrifice is accepted as a non-punishable crime.
+After all, these individuals were proclaiming Jesus, the ultimate Forgiver, who at the event of his martyrdom could plead, “Father, forgive them for they know not what they do.”
+The highest priority of missions is to engage the lost by proclaiming a forgiving Jesus, not to seek justice.
+I believe every one of these martyrs would have been appalled to see justice sought for their deaths in this life, and that is probably why none of their mission agencies pursued such a course of action.

-6. Seeking after martyrdom is an unchristian thing to do.
+Ultimately, in His time and in His way, it will be God who avenges the blood of His martyrs: “When he opened the fifth seal, I saw under the alter the souls of those who had been slain because of the word of God, and the testimony they had maintained.
+They called out in a loud voice, ‘How long, Sovereign Lord, holy and true, until you judge the inhabitants of the earth and avenge our blood?’
+Then they were given a white robe, and they were told to wait a little longer, until the number of their fellow servants and brothers who were to be killed as they had been was completed.”
+(Rev. 6:9-12) - Seeking after martyrdom is an unchristian thing to do.
 Martyr’s motives need examination.
 In a day of mind-twisted “suicide bombers” who glorify and justify the destruction of innocent lives as an act of martyrdom, it is right to question motives.
 It can be categorically demonstrated from Scripture that for one to seek after martyrdom is a very unchristian thing to do.
 The intentional destruction of one’s own life, by putting one’s self in harms way with the intent of being killed, cloaked in excuse that it is for the cause of Christ, is selfish, self-serving, and sinful.
 Those who would attempt this course of action are out for self-glory to make a name for themselves.
 It is their hope that others would applaud them for their action and thus bring a degree of admiration to themselves posthumously that they could not have achieved otherwise in life.

-7. The martyr cannot be dishonored.
+Every instance of martyrdom in Scripture and the history of Moody is just the opposite.
+Rather than self-seeking, men and women were self-abasing as they served in the work of God when their lives were taken.
+They stood boldly, but not recklessly, for Christ when called to do so.
+Rather than realizing a name for themselves, they realized the glorification of God through their sacrifice.
+Rather than intentionally putting themselves in harms way, they were caught, dragged and forced to the place of harm.
+Rather than elevated as heroes and heroines, most martyrs of Moody were relegated to the annals of obscurity.
+That is why so many were forgotten. - The martyr cannot be dishonored.
 Martyrs for the cause of Christ are appropriately given their due share of respect.
 Instead of being discredited, they are immortalized.
 One reason this study was conducted was to resurrect the memory and bring honor to those whose lives and deaths brought glory to Christ through their ultimate sacrifice.
 But that goal was not to be an end in and of itself.
 Rather the higher goal was to use these stories to encourage Christian workers in dangerous areas and hard places to continue to persevere in their callings, even though they are serving in life-threatening situations.
 To honor martyrs for providing this incentive is the right thing to do.

 Over 180 years ago, Ralph Waldo Emerson wrote about “compensation” in this regard.
 He stated that the history of persecution is a history of endeavors to cheat the natural order of things.
 Throughout the history of the Church, those who took a martyr’s life always thought they were discrediting both the person and the cause for which he was killed.
 However, to the contrary, the opposite became true.
 Emerson insightfully stated: “The martyr cannot be dishonored.
 Every lash inflicted is a tongue of fame; every prison a more illustrious abode; every burned book or house enlightens the world; every suppressed or expunged word reverberates through the earth from side to side.
 The mind of men are at last aroused, reason looks out and justifies her own and malice finds all her work in vain.
 It is the whipper who is whipped and the tyrant who is undone.”11

-8. Martyrdom as a strategy of evangelism.
+Ever since the crucifixion of Christ, it has been common for the Christian martyr to be jeered, ridiculed, mocked, scorned, lambasted, and shamed as his life is being taken.
+This strategy is employed by the killers to make the martyr feel useless, worthless, wrong and his death seem senseless and useless.
+However we know, in fact, that in the cause of Christ these martyrs can never be dishonored. - Martyrdom as a strategy of evangelism.
 Karen White has stated, in the EMS series article, “Overcoming Resistance Through Martyrdom,” that it is a revolutionary thought that martyrdom might be an intentional strategy of God to bring the world to Himself.
 12 A couple of decades ago a major mission strategy was to take the Gospel to the least resistant peoples of “ripe” fields.
 In recent years the strategy has been flipped-flopped.
 The focus is now on reaching the least reached peoples found mostly in resistant places.
 White suggests that we can expect more missionary martyrs as staunchly held Muslim, Hindu and Buddhist areas are penetrated.

 White reminds us that martyrdom has two sides to it.
 One is what humans do to God’s servants.
 The other is what God intends to accomplish through it.
 4

-9. Martyrdom as example to local believers.
+No martyrdom is an accident.
+God is never caught off guard by the death of any of His servants.
+He has purposes and plans by the calling of some to die while in His service.
+It is for the advancement of world evangelization, not the curtailing of it. - Martyrdom as example to local believers.
 When compared to the number of missionaries that have gone overseas from Moody through the years, the number that has experienced martyrdom is minuscule.
 Less than one hundredth of one percent so died.
 By coldly reviewing raw statistics (much more needs to be considered), it could be argued that the cost has not been really that great.
 At least so it seems.

 However, the impact of those deaths on local believers in the locales where those deaths took place is immeasurable.
 In many instances not only has the work expanded and adherents increased, but the resolve of local followers to remain loyal to Christ is brazened.
 Resolve on their part to bear up under persecution is enhanced.
 By example of the missionary martyr, local believers have a model to follow and a death to emulate as they in turn stand against the oppression that comes with their commitment to Christ.
 For many, they will die as martyrs too, and their deaths will be more numerous than the missionaries who brought the gospel to them.
 Frequent communiqués from watch groups like Voice of the Martyrs constantly remind us of this sober reality.